ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 the API surface exposed by such protocols, such as client or server identity hiding, are not listed here as features.

-- Forward-secure session key establishment: Cryptographic key establishment with forward secure properties.
+- Forward-secure session key establishment: Establishing cryptographic keys with forward-secure properties.

-- Cryptographic algorithm negotiation: Negotiate support of protocol algorithms, including: encryption, hash, MAC (PRF), and digital signature algorithms.
+- Cryptographic algorithm negotiation: Negotiating support of protocol algorithms, including algorithms for encryption, hashing, MAC (PRF), and digital signatures.

-- Session caching and management: Manage session state cache used for subsequent connections aimed towards amortizing connection establishment costs.
+- Session caching and management: Managing session state caches used for subsequent connections, with the aim of amortizing connection establishment costs.

-- Peer authentication (certificate, raw public key, pre-shared key, or EAP-based): Peer authentication using select or protocol-specific mechanisms.
+- Peer authentication: Authenticating peers using generic or protocol-specific mechanisms, such as certificates, raw public keys, pre-shared keys, or EAP methods.

-- Unilateral responder authentication: Required authentication for the responder of a connection.
+- Unilateral responder authentication: Requiring authentication for the responder of a connection.

-- Mutual authentication: Connection establishment wherein both endpoints are authenticated.
+- Mutual authentication: Establishing connections in which both endpoints are authenticated.

-- Application authentication delegation: Out-of-band peer authentication performed by applications outside of the connection establishment.
+- Application authentication delegation: Delegating to applications out-of-band to perform peer authentication.

-- Record (channel or datagram) confidentiality and integrity: Encryption and authentication of application plaintext bytes sent between peers over a channel or in individual datagrams.
+- Record (channel or datagram) confidentiality and integrity: Encrypting and authenticating application plaintext bytes sent between peers over a channel or in individual datagrams.

-- Partial record confidentiality: Encryption of some portion of records.
+- Partial record confidentiality: Encrypting some portion of records.

-- Optional record integrity: Optional authentication of certain records.
+- Optional record integrity: Optionally authenticating certain records.

-- Record replay prevention: Protocol detection and defense against record replays, e.g., due to in-network retransmissions.
+- Record replay prevention: Detecting and defending against record replays, which can be due to in-network retransmissions.

-- Early data support (starting with TLS 1.3): Transmission of application data prior to connection (handshake) establishment.
+- Early data support: Transmitting application data prior to secure connection establishment via a handshake.
+For TLS, this support begins with TLS 1.3.

-- Connection mobility: a property of a connection that allows it to be multihomed or resilient across network interface or address changes, e.g., NAT rebindings that occur without an endpoint's knowledge.
+- Connection mobility: Allowing a connection to be multihomed or resilient across network interface or address changes, such as NAT rebindings that occur without an endpoint's knowledge.
 Mobility allows cryptographic key material and other state information to be reused in the event of a connection change.

-- Application-layer feature negotiation: Securely negotiate application-specific functionality, including those necessary for connection handling and management, e.g., the TLS parent connection protocol type via ALPN {{RFC7301}} or desired application identity via SNI {{RFC6066}}.
+- Application-layer feature negotiation: Securely negotiating application-specific functionality.
+Such features may be necessary for further application processing, such as the TLS parent connection protocol type via ALPN {{RFC7301}} or desired application identity via SNI {{RFC6066}}.

-- Configuration extensions: Add protocol features via extensions or configuration options.
+- Configuration extensions: Adding protocol features via extensions or configuration options.
 TLS extensions are a primary example of this feature.

 - Out-of-order record receipt: Processing of records received out-of-order.

-- Source validation (cookie or puzzle based): Peer source validation and DoS mitigation via explicit proof of origin (cookie) or work mechanisms (puzzles).
+- Source validation (cookie or puzzle based): Validating peers and mitigating denial-of-service (DoS) attacks via explicit proof of origin (cookies) or work mechanisms (puzzles).

-- Length-hiding padding: Protocol-drive record padding aimed at hiding plaintext message length and mitigating amplification attack vectors.
+- Length-hiding padding: Adding padding to records in order to hide plaintext message length and mitigate amplification attack vectors.

 # Transport Security Protocol Descriptions